 Have your kids ever wondered what happens to the dirty water that is flushed down the toilet?
 Maybe you’ve even wondered how wastewater is treated before it’s put back into the environment.
 The truth is that water reclamation is a long, complex process.
 Wastewater must pass through numerous complex systems before being returned to the environment, and trying to understand the process can be confusing.
 It is a true science!

-That’s why the Rock River Valley Water Reclamation District offers free plant tours!
+That’s why Four Rivers Sanitation Authority offers free plant tours!
 Tours are open to students, scouts, and anyone interested in the wastewater treatment process.
 A guide will lead your group through the treatment plant, explain the reclamation process, and answer any questions the group may have.
-Group tours are available during business hours, Monday through Friday, 8:00 a.m. to 4:30 p.m.
-To schedule a tour, call 815-387-7637 or contact us by e-mail.
+Open group tours are available on the first and third Wednesday of every month.
+Reservations for open tours are taken on a first to call or email, first to reserve basis.
+All open tours begin at 8:00 am and conclude at 11:00 am.
+Space is limited to 15 persons per tour.
+Educators, students, scouts or community groups are invited to schedule a private tour.
+To schedule a tour or reserve your spot for an open tour, call 815-387-7645 or contact us by e-mail.

 For a tour of the plant in photos CLICK HERE.

 Don’t have time for a guided tour?
 Check out our interactive plant model!

 Our interactive plant model shows each step of the water reclamation process.
 Being able to see the movement of the water through the treatment plant is an effective learning tool for all ages.
 The interactive model is available to the public in our Graceffa Administration Building located at 3501 Kishwaukee Street, Monday through Friday (Except Holidays) from 8:00 A.M. to 4:30 P.M.